ohbm/osr2020/access.md

 Broadcast will take place via Crowdcast and DouYu.
 Both these services allow participants to direct questions to speakers.
 You will be sent details on how to connect to these services after [registration](register-PLACEHOLDER.md) and before the start of the meeting on June 23rd.

-We also encourage our zero-cost registrants to use [mattermost](https://mattermost.brainhack.org) to chat together, with our speakers and with our [volunteer team](volunteers.md).
-If you are not familiar with mattermost, you can check out the [user-guide](https://docs.mattermost.com/guides/user.html) and this [short video](https://www.youtube.com/watch?v=eq4yEM5z5SY&list=PL-jqvaPsjQpMqnRgFEw_3fuGQbcVDTpaM&index=5) describing how it works.
+We also encourage our zero-cost registrants to use [Mattermost](https://mattermost.brainhack.org) to chat together, with our speakers and with our [volunteer team](volunteers.md).
+If you are not familiar with Mattermost, you can check out the [user-guide](https://docs.mattermost.com/guides/user.html) and this [short video](https://www.youtube.com/watch?v=eq4yEM5z5SY&list=PL-jqvaPsjQpMqnRgFEw_3fuGQbcVDTpaM&index=5) describing how it works.

 <div id="mini-grants"></div>
 <br>